Harder, better, stronger sound comes to Google Home

 The Google Home Max is not the first smart speaker to aim for better audio quality, but it sounds better than any of the ones I've heard.
-And at twice the price of my favorite, the Sonos One (£199.00 at Amazon.co.uk), I'd expect nothing less.
+And at twice the price of my favorite, the Sonos One ($199.00 at Amazon.com), I'd expect nothing less.

-Like the cheaper Google Home or Home Mini, the Max builds in Google Assistant, the search giant's voice-operated digital concierge.
+Like the cheaper Google Home ($79.00 at Walmart) or Home Mini ($49.00 at Dell Home), the Max builds in Google Assistant, the search giant's voice-operated digital concierge.
 Just say "OK Google" out loud and stuff happens -- and the Max is great at listening, even when it's playing loud.
-Still, if you just want background music, or you think the Home or Amazon Echo sound "fine," the Max isn't for you.
+Still, if you just want background music, or you think the Home or Amazon Echo ($175.00 at Overstock.com) sound "fine," the Max isn't for you.
 This is a speaker designed from the ground up for people who demand bigger sound.

 The Max's real competition includes high-end "dumb" single speakers like the Sonos Play:5 and Bose SoundTouch 30.
 In my comparison listening tests, Google's big speaker beat the Bose handily and matched the Sonos in many areas, with a powerful, spacious sound that fills a room well for a single speaker.
 I still prefer the Sonos by a nose overall, since it sounded less edgy with some styles of music, but both are excellent for this type of speaker and earned the same rating for sound quality.